datalad-handbook/book/docs/usecases/encrypted_annex.rst

    $ datalad create derived_data
    $ cd derived_data

-We then install the dataset from the RIA store on the remote server as a subdataset with input data using :command:`datalad clone` and an :term:`SSH` URL to the dataset in the RIA store.
+We then install the dataset from the RIA store on the remote server as a subdataset with input data using :dlcmd:`clone` and an :term:`SSH` URL to the dataset in the RIA store.

 .. code:: bash